This is a guest post by Laura of Waste-Free PhD. Thank you, Laura!

 This code indicates that the packaging is made from a resin type other than the 6 listed above or is made of more than one type of resin.
 I’ll focus on info for the most common #7 types: polycarbonate.

 Characteristics: PC is a lightweight, tough, and clear plastic with high heat resistance and electrical resistance.
+The structure of polycarbonate includes BPA and a carbonate group.

 Uses: PC is used for CDs, DVDs, and Blu-ray discs, water bottles, baby bottles, construction materials, as well as other applications.